Saguaro Census Results 2024 | Desert Botanical Garden

 Desert Botanical Garden’s Saguaro Census recorded 3,406 saguaro observations across metro Phoenix in May, bringing the total to 25,739 since the project began two years ago.
 Before the census, only 4,096 observations were logged in iNaturalist, a free app that tracks biodiversity.

 This effort has greatly expanded the Garden’s knowledge of urban saguaros through vital data to help scientists understand the health and demographics of saguaros in urban areas, particularly in light of recent heatwaves and record-breaking temperatures.
-In May, W 99 volunteers and Valley residents participated in the census.
+In May, 99 volunteers and Valley residents participated in the census.

 “Every saguaro observation is important, and those submitted through the volunteer project provide even more valuable data,” said Garden research scientist and Saguaro Census creator Dr. Tania Hernandez.
 “When observers join the volunteer project, they’re prompted to provide additional information such as the plant’s size, number of arms, and health condition, which is critical for our research.”